Pleasanton 2025: A Community Vision

 Economic Development & Government Relations (EDGR)

-More than a dozen business leaders whose combined years of Pleasanton residency exceeds 350, and combined years of local business experience exceeds 250 lead the Chamber's advocacy efforts on local public policy priorities as defined in Pleasanton 2020: A Community Vision.
+More than a dozen business leaders whose combined years of Pleasanton residency exceeds 350, and combined years of local business experience exceeds 250 lead the Chamber's advocacy efforts on local public policy priorities as defined in Pleasanton 2025: A Community Vision.
+Visit the EDGR page here.

 The Chamber's Business And Community Political Action Committee, BACPAC, relies on Pleasanton 2025: A Community Vision as the barometer by which to endorse and fund candidates for elected office at all levels of government, with greatest emphasis at the local level.